Savalia

 Savalia (Greek: Σαβάλια) is a village in the municipal unit of Amaliada, Elis, southern Greece.
 It is in the plains near the Ionian Sea, 1 km northwest of Roviata, 2 km southwest of Ampelokampos, 3 km east of Palaiochori, 5 km southeast of Gastouni, and 5 km northwest of Amaliada.
 The Greek National Road 9 (Patras–Pyrgos) passes southwest of the village.
 The railway from Patras to Pyrgos passes northeast of the village.
-Its population is 1,206 (2011 census).